Altinn/altinn-studio-docs/content/architecture/security/authentication/altinn-platform/_index.md

 as the bearer of information about users and systems.

 ## End users accessing APIs in Altinn Platform

+In some scenarious the end user would need to access API's in Platform directly.
+In those cases a cookiw with JWT token is used for authentication of the end user.

 ## End user systems accessing Altinn Platform api's